mks-archive/concierge/README.md

 While this one presumes Concierge will be wildly successful, think about how many different API clients are created for all the different APIs and all the different languages.
 Currently lots of effort is distributed widely across tens of thousands of APIs.
 Imagine if a lot of that engineering talent could be concentrated on making Concierge better, more performant, more scalable, easier to use?

-With Concierge every API publisher could create a Concierge for their API and then anyone running any platform could access their API without the need for a custom developed API client.
+With Concierge every API publisher could create a Concierge Candidate for their API and then anyone running any platform could access their API without the need for a custom developed API client.
 And even if they do need a custom developer API client, building one would be much easier.

 ##Challenges